manucapo/Gardener/README.md

 # Gardener
-A project to automatically generate plantUML sequence diagrams from java methods.
+A tool to automatically generate plantUML sequence diagrams from java methods.

 DEPENDENCIES: